00aka/Owen_BlueStampPortfolio/index.md

 <!--- To watch the BSE tutorial on how to create a portfolio, click here. -->

 # Starter Project - Retro Arcade Console
-<iframe width="560" height="315" src="[https://www.youtube.com/embed/F7M7imOVGug](https://www.youtube.com/watch?v=12F3Wk7Y_2A&list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_&index=33)" title="Owen Z Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Summary
 My starter project was the Retro Arcade Console.
-The Retro Arcade Console has 5 games in retro style, however, tetris was the main game.
-It has 4 buttons on the front that control movement, and 2 buttons on the side to control rotation.
+The Retro Arcade Console has 5 games in retro style.
+It has 4 buttons on the front that control movement of the games, and with the two buttons on the side, the one on top controls which game you want to play and the settings, while the one on the bottom can pause/unpause the games.
+The red button is the on/off button.
-3

 ### Challenges Faced
 Some challenges I faced were definitley soldering.
 I soldered the USB port upside down, and it was a struggle taking it off.
 In the end, we had to sort of wedge it off, rendering the USB port useless, however I was lucky that the USB port was not an important aspect of the Retro Arcade Console.
 Another challenge involving soldering is that sometimes, my soldering iron would not melt the solder, making soldering incredibily difficult.